-Many applications running today are built using relational database technology such as PostgresSQL, MySQL, Microsoft SQL Server, or Oracle Database.
-Relational technology was the mainstay database for applications development for at least 20 years.
-However, the availability and scalability expectations of modern applications (along with the ability to realise substantial savings through adoption of open source technology), is causing many people to re-examine this choice.
+Cassandra Migration – Many applications running today are built using relational database technology such as PostgresSQL, MySQL, Microsoft SQL Server, or Oracle Database.
+Relational technology was the mainstay database for application development for at least 20 years.
+However, the availability and scalability expectations of modern applications (along with the ability to realise substantial savings through the adoption of open source technology), is causing many people to re-examine this choice and making a move to Cassandra.

 Apache Cassandra database is an ideal candidate as a modern operational database to replace an existing relational database for many applications.
 Apache Cassandra NoSQL technology is designed from the ground up to support always-on availability, scale to unlimited data and transaction volumes, and remain manageable as your application grows.